-The course will be taught by 12 hours of lectures and 12 hours of classes across Michaelmas 2024 and Lent 2025.
+The course will be taught by 12 hours of lectures and 12 hours of classes across Michaelmas 2025 and Lent 2026.
 Classes will engage in a close reading and interpretation of selected primary sources.
 Students are expected to have read the text and the relevant article before coming to their classes to facilitate the discussion.
-Students should receive 5 hours of college supervisions.
-Please note that in 2024-25 supervisions will be arranged by the paper co-ordinator; the majority of supervisions will occur in Lent term due to leave arrangements.
+There will also be two trips (dates tbc) to the classical collection at the Fitzwilliam Museum, and to the Parker Library at Corpus.
+Students should receive 5 hours of college supervisions and a 1-hour revision supervision.
+Supervisions in 2025-26 will be arranged by the paper co-ordinator.